-Chandeliers are classy decorative lights usually made from decorated metal (such as chrome or gold coloured) some incorporate glass.
+Chandeliers are classy decorative lights usually made from decorated metal (such as chrome or gold coloured)—some incorporate glass.
 Chandeliers hold multiple bulbs (generally from 3-12) candle shape bulbs are commonly found in chandeliers.
-Smaller Chandeliers are fitted directly to the ceiling while larger ones are suspended by chains.
+Smaller Chandeliers are fitted directly to the ceiling, while chains suspend larger ones.
 The largest and heaviest of Chandeliers use extra support, sometimes built into the ceiling especially.

-A track’s fitted to the ceiling along with multiple lights that can be moved and positioned to point in various directions.
+A track fits the ceiling along with multiple lights that can be moved and positioned to point in various directions.
 Handy for lighting up specific areas and features in any given room.

-Wall lights are generally used to set the mood and ambience of rooms and sometimes as task lighting, a multi-directional spotlight over a reading chair for example.
+Wall lights are generally used to set the mood and ambience of rooms and sometimes as task lighting, a multi-directional spotlight over a reading chair.
 Sometimes ceiling lights are not a viable option, so numerous wall lights are used to illuminate the room instead.